grafana/fleet-management-sync-action/README.md

 ## Overview

 `fleet-management-sync-action` discovers pipeline configuration files in your repository and syncs them to Grafana Fleet Management.
-It recursively searches for YAML files containing pipeline definitions and uploads them using the Fleet Management API.
+It recursively searches for YAML and/or .alloy files containing pipeline definitions and uploads them using the Fleet Management API.

 ## Usage